artoy/cfg-generics/README.md

 - a function returns successors of each instruction

 ## Note
-`cfg-generics` is pre-release.
+`cfg-generics` is <span style="color: red; ">**pre-release**</span>.
 In this version, you can only generate and dump CFG.
 More functions such as analysis or optimize with CFG, are going to be added in next version.

 ## Requirement
 Go 1.18+